6 Dimensions of Data Quality, Examples, and Measurement

 Cardinality-Data-Integrity-Dimension-iCEDQ

 Another example of Integrity data quality dimension is Cardinality, 1:1, 1: Many, etc. Cardinality defines the ratio between two datasets.
 For example, an employee can only have one badge (1:1).
-If the cardinality of the relationship is known in advance, then it can be checked under data integrity DQ dimension.
+If the cardinality of the relationship is known in advance, it can be checked under the data integrity DQ dimension.

 What is Precision Data Quality Dimension?

-The degree to which the data has been rounded or aggregated.
+Precision refers to the degree to which the data has been rounded or aggregated.

 Data-Precision-Quality-Dimension-iCEDQ